 - Determines whether employee is exempt for state tax withholding

 - If employee will not earn more than $8,000 annually then Box D is checked and no state tax is withheld

 - Enter 0 or 1 on Line 1 if state tax is to be withheld

 Please contact the HRSC at (617) 552-4772 if you have any questions about payroll, tax withholding, or direct deposit.

-As a result of the Immigration Reform and Control Act of 1986, all new employees must complete an Employment Eligibility Verification Form (I-9) and present original documents that evidence both identity and employment eligibility.
-You must present either one original document that establishes both employment authorization and identity, or one original document that establishes employment authorization and a separate original document that establishes identity.
-Hourly paid student employees will complete this process at the Office of Student Services, Lyons Hall.
+As a result of the Immigration Reform and Control Act of 1986, all new employees must complete an Employment Eligibility Verification Form (I-9) within three business days of starting employment and present original documents that evidence both identity and employment eligibility.

-Copies of the I-9 form are available on the Required Forms tab, as well as from the University's Human Resources Service Center (HRSC) web site.
+A copy of the Form I-9 and Instructions are available on the Required Forms tab, as well as the University's Human Resources Service Center website.

 - U.S. Passport or U.S. Passport Card

 - Permanent Resident Card or Alien Registration Receipt Card (Form I-551)

 - Foreign Passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine-readable immigrant visa